HyperFlight

 Multiplication or squaring is one form of proportion.
 You will need to discover the physical parameter(s) that exist as a product of two parameters or a square of a single parameter.
 For example, the tone of a string depends on two parameters: the length and the tension (force).
 You now must work with the proportions of the two variables to get at the result.
 You will also find the concept of a continuum here but only if one of the proportioned parameters is energy (explained in the Quantum Pythagoreans book in the quantum mechanical context).
 But of course, spatial distance and time cannot make a continuum, for neither distance or time contains energy.

-You might also reach the conclusion that the decimal fraction does not lend itself to working with the atomic orbitals, particularly from the energy (orbital jumps) perspective that deals with waves having point symmetry (some say radial symmetry).
-So, now you have to figure out that 1.333 is really a rational number originating from 4/3 or that 22/7 goes to six decimal places before its fraction starts to repeat.
+You might also reach the conclusion that the decimal fraction does not lend itself to working with the atomic orbitals, particularly from the energy (orbital jumps) perspective that deals with waves having point symmetry (some say radial or odd symmetry).
+So now you have to figure out that 1.333 is really a rational number originating from 4/3 or that 22/7 goes to six decimal places before its fraction starts to repeat.
 Do the ancient Egyptian fractions deal with this "problem?" (yes) Did they figure it out or has someone [come down and] told them?
-Can you see the orbital energy components by looking at the decimal fraction? (no) [If you get emotional about it you will see the decimal fraction as just a silly earth-bound invention of Catholic France.
-If you get upset about it you might not see the Heavenly Father as being all that heavenly.]
+Can you see the orbital energy components by looking at the decimal fraction? (no)

 Superposition is about additions and subtractions (and not about proportion).
 When Newton analyzed optical fringes he was able to measure the specific wavelength of light without needing to know lightspeed.
 He measured the wavelength associated with a yellow ring by using the distance across a gap.
 Because yellow results from the absence of blue, he measured the wavelength of a blue color as blue color was zeroed out across a known gap distance.
 (Illustrated and extended in the Quantum Pythagoreans book.)